aemysites/aemydocs/aemy-prompts.md

 ### Pull Request Management

-- AEMY creates PRs in DRAFT state by default
-- If a PR shows as "Draft", click "Ready for review" before merging
 - Always check PR status before attempting to merge
 - Wait for AEMY to complete work before merging (check for activity in PR)